keboola/connection-docs/transformations/index.md

 (Marketing data preaggregation, Tableau denormalizer, Integrity checker or Join marketing channels and sales, etc.).

-In Keboola all Transformations operate on a copy of the data from Storage in a safe and isolated environment.
+In Keboola all transformations operate on a copy of the data from Storage in a safe and isolated environment.
 This improves safety, repeatability and traceability of all data operations.
 The process of isolating data is called [**mapping**](/transformations/mappings/).
 The mapping process copies input data from permanent project Storage into a